Elite Micro & Pocket Bully Puppies – Just 2 Hours from Pittsburgh, Cleveland & Buffalo with Nationwide Delivery

 • American Pit Bull Terrier: Recognized by the United Kennel Club (UKC) and American Dog Breeders Association (ADBA).

-• American Bully: Recognized by ABKC, UKC, and International Bully Registry (IBR), each with specific breed standards.
+• American Bully: Recognized by ABR, ABKC, UKC, and International Bully Registry (IBR), each with specific breed standards.

 Pennsylvania Regulations